w3f/Grants-Program/applications/parami-protocol.md

 ![Project Details](https://user-images.githubusercontent.com/72891/104114587-1aa60680-5341-11eb-9584-79ab45d8b932.png)

-Parami components include Runtime, Off-chain worker, RPC Services.
+Parami components include Runtime, Off-chain worker, RPC Interface.
 Runtime and Off-chain workers work together to implement the core of Parami.
 The core node code and is maintained by Parami, the nodes will be maintained by the community.

-Advertisers can create ad requests by accessing the Advertiser Portal, which interacts with RPC services.
+Advertisers can create ad requests by accessing the Advertiser Portal, which interacts with RPC Interface.

 Users access various types of ads through different ad media.
-The social integration SDK will fetch and display Ad in IM explorer, then track and upload user interaction data to Ad server.
+The social integration SDK will fetch and display Ad in IM explorer, then track and upload user interaction data to Advister server.

 Ad metadata is divided into two categories, the on-chain part and off-chain part(IPFS part).